 The cross-country ski terrain on the south shore of Lake Tahoe ranges from flat and easy to steep and strenuous.
-Please note, though, that you’ll mostly find off-track and backcountry cross-country skiing areas around South Tahoe.
+Keep in mind, however, that you’ll primarily find off-track and backcountry cross-country skiing areas around South Tahoe.
+There simply aren’t that many locations in South Lake Tahoe that feature groomed xc ski areas.

 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!